ZoneMinder/zmeventnotification/README.md

 ### Breaking changes - version 1.0 onwards
 Version 1.0 moves configuration to a separate `zmeventnotification.ini` file that makes it easier to re-configure.
 If you are already a user of previous versions and want to migrate to 1.0, please make sure you copy `zmeventnotification.ini` to `/etc`.
 You will need to re-configure the params to your liking in the ini file.
+Note that you may need to install some additional packages like `Config::IniFiles` if it complains of missing libraries.

 If you are installing `zmeventnotification` for the first time, just read the [How do I install it?](#how-do-i-install-it) section.